irrdnet/irrd/docs/admins/rpki.rst

 `RFC6811 origin validation <https://tools.ietf.org/html/rfc6811>` and
 applies to all query types.

-To include invalid objects in the response, this filter can be disabled for a connection with the ``!fno-rpki-filter`` command.
+To aid in debugging, it is possible to include invalid objects in the response.
+The RPKI filter can be disabled for a connection with the ``!fno-rpki-filter`` command.
 The filter is disabled only for ``!r`` queries and all RIPE style queries.

 Where validation takes place